How To Find The Waterfalls At Robert H. Treman State Park

 Lower falls at Robert H treman state park swimming hole with lifeguard and diving board

-You will find the swim changing rooms after a minute or two.
-If you’re taking a dip or a dive, now is the time to switch out of hiking gear and into swimsuits.
+You’ll find the swim changing rooms after a minute or two of walking.
+So if you’re taking a dip or a dive, now is the time to switch out of hiking gear and into swimsuits.
+Lower Falls is an attractive 40-50 feet high waterfall which opens up into a deep bowl-like pool.

 Pathway with fenced gates up at each side of the trail